Adobe-Marketing-Cloud/aep-sdks-documentation/getting-started/get-the-sdk.md

 The Experience Platform SDK for Android supports Android 4.0 \(API 14\) or later.
 {% endhint %}

-1. Open the mobile property you created earlier in Experience Platform.
+1. Open the mobile property you created earlier in Experience Platform Launch.
-2. On your property's details page, click on the **Environments** tab.
+2. On your mobile property's details page, click on the **Environments** tab.

-   The **Environments** tab lists the different environments that you can publish.
+   The **Environments** tab lists the different environments where you can publish.

 2. In the row for the **Development** environment, click on the install package icon (![](../.gitbook/assets/package.png)).